VenRaaS/dhermes/README.md

 In the right side tier, a recommender is represented by a restful API, i.e. http://

 ## A Hermes instance
-* RestFul API: Invoked by upstream and configuration
+* RestFul API: Invoked by upstream and configuration.
-* Routing Hash: dispatch traffic into testing channel as random as possible
+* Routing Hash: dispatchs traffic into group (channel) as random as possible.
-* Local Cache: acceleration of mapping query
+* Local Cache: acceleration of mapping query.
-* Mappings:
+* Mappings: tables for linking input parameters and destination api url.

 ![](https://drive.google.com/uc?id=0B78KhWqVkVmtaWU1Z0FVYWVJSUk)